-The researchers examined the effects that proton pump inhibitors and histamine 2 blockers had on head and neck cancer patients.
-More than two-thirds of the 596 patients in the study took one or both types of the antacids after their cancer diagnosis.
+The researchers examined the effects that two types of antacids -- proton pump inhibitors and histamine 2 blockers -- had on head and neck cancer patients.
+More than two-thirds of the nearly 600 patients in the study took one or both types of the antacids after their cancer diagnosis.

 Compared to patients who didn't take antacids, those who took proton pump inhibitors had a 45 percent lower risk of death, according to the researchers.
-The authors also found that those who took histamine 2 blockers had a 33 percent lower risk of death.
+They also found that those who took histamine 2 blockers had a 33 percent lower risk of death.

 "We had suspicions that these medications somehow had a favorable impact on patient outcomes.
 This led us to review our large cohort of patients and screen them for common medications, focusing on antacids.
-In fact, our study did show that people taking antacids are doing better," study author Silvana Papagerakis, M.D., Ph.D., research assistant professor of otolaryngology--head and neck surgery at the University of Michigan Medical School in Ann Arbor, said in a university news release.
+In fact, our study did show that people taking antacids are doing better," study author Dr. Silvana Papagerakis, research assistant professor of otolaryngology--head and neck surgery at the University of Michigan Medical School, said in a university news release.

 It's not clear why antacids may improve survival.
 But, the researchers have started looking for answers to that question.